dojx/Multilayer-Perceptron/README.md

 #### Initialization
 * ```perceptron.learning_rate```

     Learning rate is between 0 and 1, larger values make the weight changes more volatile.
-Default is 0.01
+Default value is 0.01.
 * ```perceptron.threshold```

     Epoch mode (default):